DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 !!! note

-    Dev plus environments, APIM endpoints will not be exposed to local developer access and will only remind accessible to ADP Azure services or authenticated Delivery project's services only.
+    Dev plus environments, APIM endpoints will not be exposed to local developer access and will only remain accessible to ADP Azure services or authenticated Delivery project's services only.

 #### Monitoring